Poison River: Reception and legacy

 Hernandez found serialization an impediment to the type of storytelling he was attempting with Poison River.
 Since its completion, he has chosen to serialize certain works, such as Julio's Day (2012) and Me for the Unknown in the second volume of Love and Rockets; and to publish others as stand-alone graphic novels, such as Sloth (2006) and Chance in Hell (2007).
-In 2013 Hernandez returned to the story of Maria with the Maria M. volumes, in which Henrandez takes a metatextual approach with Luba's half-sister Fritz re-enacting their mother's life in a B movie.
+In 2013 Hernandez returned to the story of Maria with the Maria M. volumes, in which Hernandez takes a metatextual approach with Luba's half-sister Fritz re-enacting their mother's life in a B movie.

 Critic Anne Rubenstein found the jumps in time and physical similarity of many characters—many related to each other—to be particularly hard to keep track of, especially compared to Love and Rockets X, whose chronology was straightforward and whose characters were much easier to tell apart visually.
 The tight plot, she says, was particularly demanding for readers, as careless reading early on could easily result in a lack of understanding later.
 Teachers such as Derek Parker Royal have commented that their students are often confused by, or resistant to, the complexity of Poison River.
 Latin American cultural references largely unfamiliar to English-speaking audiences, such as to lucha libre, Frida Kahlo, Cantinflas, and Memín Pinguín, may also have played in a role in the book's cold reception.

 In 1997 Publishers Weekly described the work as "an epic Latin American melodrama of lost identity, political violence and polymorphous sexuality", whose "complex plotting is occasionally confusing", but with "characterizations, dialogue and relationships [that] are vividly, emotionally engaging".
 Charles Hatfield considered Poison River "the apogee of Hernandez's art to date" for "wed[ding] formal complexity to thematic ambition".
 Québécois cartoonist and comics critic David Turgeon considered Poison River "a major comics work of uncommon inspiration".
 Dominican-American writer Junot Díaz stated he likely would not have become a writer if he had not read Poison River.